2020-2023

 Leave for personal illness will be terminated on the last day of each bargaining unit member’s contract year.

-A bargaining unit member will remain an employee of the school district and may remain a member of the Association by submitting dues directly to the Association while on this leave.
+A bargaining unit member will remain an employee of the District and may remain a member of the Association by submitting dues directly to the Association while on this leave.

-A bargaining unit member shall not be eligible for sick leave pay during the period of a family hardship leave, nor will a member be eligible for hardship leave if the member has applied for or used sick leave, medical leave, and/or personal illness leave in reference to the reason that hardship leave is being requested.
+A bargaining unit member shall not be eligible for sick leave pay during the period of a family hardship leave, nor will a bargaining unit member be eligible for hardship leave if the bargaining unit member has applied for or used sick leave, medical leave, and/or personal illness leave in reference to the reason that hardship leave is being requested.

-At the expiration of the leave period the Board will make every effort to offer the member the same or similar position as that which was held prior to the leave of absence.
-An educational office personnel bargaining unit member must work at least one half (1/2) of his or her regular contract year to receive experience credit for that year on the salary schedule.
+At the expiration of the leave period the Board will make every effort to offer the bargaining unit member the same or similar position as that which was held prior to the leave of absence.
+An educational office personnel bargaining unit member must work at least one half (1/2) of their regular contract year to receive experience credit for that year on the salary schedule.
 A paraprofessional must work at least ninety (90) school days or one semester, whichever is less, to receive experience credit for that year on the salary schedule.
-A bargaining unit member on leave for a full school year shall not advance on the salary schedule while on leave; however, upon return the member shall advance appropriately on the salary schedule.
+A bargaining unit member on leave for a full school year shall not advance on the salary schedule while on leave; however, upon return the bargaining unit member shall advance appropriately on the salary schedule.

-At the expiration of the leave period the Board will make every effort to offer the member the same or similar position as that which was held prior to the leave of absence.
-An educational office personnel bargaining unit member must work at least one half (1/2) of his or her regular contract year to receive experience credit for that year on the salary schedule.
+At the expiration of the leave period the Board will make every effort to offer the bargaining unit member the same or similar position as that which was held prior to the leave of absence.
+An educational office personnel bargaining unit member must work at least one half (1/2) of their regular contract year to receive experience credit for that year on the salary schedule.
 A paraprofessional must work at least ninety (90) school days or one semester, whichever is less, to receive experience credit for that year on the salary schedule.
-A bargaining unit member on leave for a full school year shall not advance on the salary schedule while on leave; however, upon return the member shall advance appropriately on the salary schedule.
+A bargaining unit member on leave for a full school year shall not advance on the salary schedule while on leave; however, upon return the bargaining unit member shall advance appropriately on the salary schedule.

-Providing that a suitable replacement can be employed, the Board may grant a bargaining unit member a planned extended leave without pay for a specified period of time of up to two (2) years.
+The Board may grant a bargaining unit member a planned extended leave without pay for a specified period of time of up to two (2) years.
 Bargaining unit members must request the leave in writing by directing such request to the secretary of the Board.
 No specific reason for the leave needs to be given.
-Seniority shall not be impaired by the virtue of the leave.
-A bargaining unit member will not receive experience credit for the year of the leave.
-Health insurance and major medical benefits (if allowable by the insurer) may be purchased by the member during the leave at the group rate.

 The Board recognizes that a leave without pay is sometimes necessary due to circumstances beyond a bargaining unit member’s control.
 Therefore, requests for absences from work that do not fall under any other leave policy may be granted by a supervising administrator.